Key highlights

 Installing either WooCommerce or PrestaShop can be straightforward, depending on your technical skills.

 WooCommerce: If you have a WordPress website, installing WooCommerce is simple through the WordPress dashboard with just a few clicks.
-Bluehost offers pre-installed WordPress and WooCommerce plugins with its WooCommerce hosting plans, saving you time and effort.
+Bluehost offers pre-installed WordPress and WooCommerce plugins with our WooCommerce hosting plans, saving you time and effort.

 PrestaShop: Most web hosts support PrestaShop and offer streamlined installation through tools like Softaculous.
-With Softaculous, setting up either WooCommerce or PrestaShop is just a few clicks away—no need to manually download, upload or install anything.
+With Softaculous, setting up either WooCommerce or PrestaShop is just a few clicks away, no need to manually download, upload or install anything.

 For DIY enthusiasts, you can download either of the eCommerce software from their respective websites, upload it to your server and manually install it.